Kitchen Stewardship | Caring for All Our Gifts

 Ever had period jealousy?

 If you have a super heavy menstrual flow and long periods like me, I bet you’ve experienced it.
-It can be hard to find solutions (especially natural solutions) for super heavy menstruation, but finding the root cause is possible!
+It can be hard to find solutions (especially natural solutions) for real heavy periods, but finding the root cause is possible!

 Somewhere around here, most writers would say that this isn’t a post for men, but I think dudes with women in their lives (especially married ones) should know how menstrual cycles work, and understand female hormones, period pain and what “normal” is so they can support their wives through each cycle and make sure they’re getting help on root causes if they’re irregular.
 So guys – keep reading!